DouglasSouza05/DouglasSouza05/README.md

 # Hello there stranger 👽, be welcome to my Github!
 Feel free to look at all my projects made so far 😎.
 I'm currently studying at INATEL (Instituto Nacional de Telecomunicações) in Brasil ❤.
 So far, i've learnt C++, Java, SQL, Python and little bit of JavaScript and expecting to learn more about each one of them, and also other programming languagens out there.
 I am looking forward to getting a chance to work on games development 👾, robotics industry 🤖 or the cybersecurity area 🐱‍💻.
 Very interested in each one of these 🤓.
 One project i've made is the old but gold Snake Game made with Java that you can find on the ProjetoFinal_POO_Snake_Game repository, just a simple project for my class but hope you like it 😄.
+Another project i've made in the past couple weeks is my To Do List, using HTML, CSS & JavaScript.
+Please check it out whenever you can, hope you enjoy the color pallet haha.
 Currently working and studying more about Fast Api and Broker Mqtt using Python, very interesting 🧐.
 You can reach me through instagram @douglasbsouza01, telegram DouglasSouza05, LinkedIn Douglas Brandão and finally Whatsapp (55) 35 98821-4957 👀.
 Or you can go through the badges below 😵.

 <div>